 To recognize and encourage excellence in academic research, creative activity, scholarship, and mastery of subject matter by faculty at Penn State Harrisburg.
 Nominations may be based on a long record of research/scholarly productivity, a recent publication of particularly high quality, recent receipt of significant research funding, or other meritorious achievement.
 Nominees will be expected to also demonstrate appropriate quality of service in the areas of teaching and citizenship within the College.

-To be eligible for this award, a candidate must hold a full-time faculty position at Penn State Harrisburg.
-Candidates must have held this position for a minimum of three years.
+To be eligible for this award, a candidate must hold a full-time tenured faculty position at Penn State Harrisburg.
+Candidates must been a faculty on campus for a minimum of three years.
 Previous recipients of this award will not be eligible to receive it again for another period of five years, and then only with evidence for new meritorious achievements in research/scholarship.

-Each faculty member/administrator at Penn State Harrisburg may submit one research/ scholarship award nomination no later than the deadline, as posted on the Faculty and Staff Awards page, http://harrisburg.psu.edu/faculty-and-staff/awards .
+Each faculty member/administrator at Penn State Harrisburg may submit one research/ scholarship award nomination no later than the deadline, as posted on the Faculty and Staff Awards page.